Backlinks are the nitrous of every successful SEO campaign.

 If you decide to use these backlinks, just know that your risk for a penalty is much greater.

-I have seen websites get penalties for using these backlinks.
+I’ve seen websites get penalties for using these backlinks.

 I’m telling you that because I don’t want you to think I’m guessing.